 The entire process can take up to 2 years, depending on the volume of applications received.
 The Pardons Board, State Police, the Probation Department, and the Judicial Branch all have to review the criminal record of the applicant to ensure that all convictions are considered and erased as required, if a pardon is granted.
-You should receive a letter from the Board about four (4) months after submitting a complete application.
+You should receive a letter from the Board after an administrative review of your complete application.
 The letter is generated once the Board has reviewed your application at a Pre-screen session.
-The letter will tell you if you have been granted a hearing or if the Board has denied your application or if the Board has granted you a Provisional Pardon.
-If you are granted a Provisional Pardon, you will receive a notification letter and ‘Certificate of Employability’ in the same mailing.
+The letter will contain the results of the pre-screen session and any pertaining information.

 What is on my Connecticut State Police (SPBI) Criminal History Report?

 The State Police criminal history report lists most of the convictions obtained in the state of Connecticut.
 It does not list out-of-state or federal charges.
 There may be other convictions that are not listed on the State Police criminal history report.
 Some examples are: certain Driving Under the Influence (DUI), Driving While Intoxicated (DWI) and Reckless Driving offenses.
 Also, some non-fingerprinted convictions may not be on the criminal history sheet.
 The applicant is responsible for identifying and listing all of their previous convictions.
 If all of your convictions are not listed on the State Police criminal history report, you should contact:

 - The Probation Department (If you were ever on probation).

 - The local Police Department/s in the town where you were arrested.